-- 1. Pine View School for the Gifted students must earn twenty-six (26) credits as established in the Pine View diploma criteria, including a requirement that students complete level 3 of a foreign language. - 2.
-Students who, since 2003-04 and following years, choose to pursue either the College Preparatory or the Career Preparatory accelerated three-year graduation option.
-Students in these two options must earn 18 credits.
-This option does not apply to students entering Pine View School for the Gifted or students electing the International Baccalaureate program or district approved magnet programs with specified program requirements precluding completion in three years. - 3.
-Students who meet eligibility criteria may select one of the graduation options listed above and is exclusively at the request and agreement of student and parent.
-To facilitate selection of the appropriate graduation plan option as the student enters grade 9, the school district will provide information to parents and students related to the three year graduation options.
-Selection of the three-year graduation program options may be completed by the student at any time during grades nine through twelve. - B. Achieve a cumulative unweighted grade point average of 2.0 on a 4.0 scale.
+- Pine View School for the Gifted students must earn twenty-six (26) credits as established in the Pine View diploma criteria, including a requirement that students complete level 3 of a foreign language.
+Students at Pine View are not eligible for 18 credit acceleration diploma option because Pine View is a choice school based on eligibility. - 2.
+Students who meet eligibility criteria may select one of the graduation options and is exclusively at the request and agreement of student and parent.
+To facilitate selection of the appropriate graduation plan option as the student enters grade 9, the school district will provide information to parents and students related to graduation options.
+Selection of the graduation options-may be completed by the student at any time between grades 9 and grade 12. - B. Achieve a cumulative unweighted grade point average of 2.0 on a 4.0 scale. - 1.
+Grade point averages in high school shall be calculated on both a weighted (5 point) and unweighted (4 point) scale.
+A weighted system for high school courses shall be utilized so that students are not penalized in terms of final "average" or class standing if they undertake rigorous academic work. - 2.
+All state requirements for reporting grade point averages will be computed and reported on an unweighted (4 point) scale.
+A weighted system for high school courses shall be utilized so that students are not penalized in terms of final "average" or class standing if they undertake rigorous academic work.
+Students earning credits in honors level courses will earn an additional .5 quality point per 1 credit and students earning credits in AP, DE, AICE, and IB courses will earn an additional 1.0 quality point (per 1 credit).

-- 1. Grade point averages in grades 9-12 shall be calculated on both a weighted (5 point) and unweighted (4 point) scale.
-A weighted system for courses in grades 9-12 shall be utilized so that students are not penalized in terms of final "average" or class standing if they undertake rigorous academic work. - 2.
-All state requirements for reporting grade point averages will be computed and reported on an unweighted (4 point) system.
-The graduation grade point average for students who entered 9th grade Fall 2000 or after shall be based on all course grades except for those courses forgiven according to the district grade forgiveness procedure described in this Student Progression Plan. - C. Pass the appropriate state test (FCAT 2.0) and End of Course Exams (EOC) required for graduation.
-Concordant scores on the SAT/ACT or other approved tests can be used to meet this graduation requirement. - D. Any home school student wishing to receive a diploma from his/her districted high school should get specific information about FCAT 2.0, EOC (End of Course) and statewide assessments testing from the School Choice office prior to the 10th grade.
+- C. Pass the appropriate state reading assessment and End of Course Exams (EOC) required for graduation.
+Concordant scores on the SAT/ACT or other state approved assessments can be used to meet the reading graduation requirement. - D. Any home school student wishing to receive a diploma from his/her districted high school should get specific information about EOC (End of Course) and statewide standardized assessments required for graduation and credits from the School Choice office prior to grade 10.

 II.
-GRADUATION PLANSAND TIMELINE
+GRADUATION PLANS AND TIMELINE

-- A. There are three plans for students entering Sarasota County high schools to meet graduation requirements for a standard diploma: - Plan 1A/1B/1C/1D: A traditional four-year plan (determined by the year student enters Grade 9) - Plan 2: 18 Credit Accelerated Diploma - Plan 3: 24 Credit Early Graduation Diploma - B. Selection of the accelerated 18 credit diploma may be completed by the student at any time during grades nine through twelve. - C. Continuations of 18 credit accelerated options is continued year-to-year based on specific legislation. - D. Graduation from high school may be accomplished by fulfilling the requirements detailed in the following charts:
+- A. There are four plans for students entering Sarasota County high schools to meet graduation requirements for a standard diploma: - Plan 1: The traditional four-year plan (credit requirements determined by the year student enters grade 9) - Plan 2: ACCEL Diploma Option (18 Credits) - Plan 3: Early Graduation Standard Diploma (24 Credits) - Plan 4: State Standard Diploma (24 Credits) - B. Selection of the accelerated 18 credit ACCEL Diploma Option may be completed by the student and parent at any time during high school. - C. Graduation from high school may be accomplished by fulfilling the requirements in the following charts for the traditional four-year standard diploma: